AmgainSudip/web102_prework/README.md

 ## Notes

-<p>Describe any challenges encountered while building the app.<.p>
+<p>Describe any challenges encountered while building the app.<p>
-*=>I didn't encounter much difficulty throughout the app as the instructions were helpful and clear.
+=>I didn't encounter much difficulty throughout the app as the instructions were helpful and clear.

 ## License